 The waterfall here was pretty underwhelming as I had no idea what it would look like before setting out.
 You can see the trickle in the middle of the above photo.

-There was water late in the season but it was more of a trickle, and the overlook itself makes it hard to see where the falls are eventually hitting.
+There was water late in the season, but it was more of a trickle, and the overlook makes it hard even to see the falls at all.

-I will say that the view was beautiful though as it looks out over the mountains.
-I didn’t stay here very long though, and since I was catching a flight, I just made the hike back instead of continuing to Goat Rock.
-I hear Goat Rock is even better than Castle Rock so consider checking it out of you visit the park.
+I will say that the view was beautiful though, as it looks out over the mountains.
+I didn’t stay here very long, and since I was catching a flight, I just made the hike back instead of continuing to Goat Rock.
+I hear Goat Rock is even better than Castle Rock, so consider checking it out of you visit the park.

-All in all, this park was surprising in that I enjoyed more than I thought I would, and I highly recommend checking out Castle Rock.
-The waterfall is pretty skippable though unless you go after a big rain.
-Be sure to let me know in the comments if you have visited some of the other spots in the park as I would love to hear how they are.
+This park was surprising in that I enjoyed it more than I thought I would, and I recommend checking out Castle Rock.
+The waterfall is pretty skippable though, unless you go after significant rain.
+Be sure to let me know in the comments if you have visited some of the other spots in the park, as I would love to hear how they are.